sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-render/index.md

 ## What next?

-Now that your marketplace is running in a test environment, you should test the app thoroughly using both desktop and mobile layouts.
+Now that your marketplace is running in a staging environment, you should test the app thoroughly using both desktop and mobile layouts.
 In addition, you should try to:

 - Create new users